KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     a runtime error.*

-    Resets all the Trajectories descent profile nodes to the passed AoA value (in Degrees), also sets Retrograde if AoA value is greater than ±90° (±PI/2) otherwise sets to Prograde.
+    Resets all the Trajectories descent profile nodes to the passed AoA value (in Degrees), also sets Retrograde if AoA value is greater than 90 degrees (PI/2 radians) otherwise sets to Prograde.

 .. attribute:: TRAddon:DESCENTANGLES